 The regulator is what sends the

 power to the rotor.
-It adjusts the feed voltage to the rotor so the magnet gets
+It turns on and off power to the rotor so the magnet turns on

 Prerequisites to taking charging performance measurements:

 IMPORTANT!
 Testing results will not be accurate and/or reliable without first verifying the following:

 Make certain that your meter is

 accurate.
 You don't need a super high dollar meter, but it does need to be

 reliably accurate and have a good battery or batteries in it.